Ernest M. Henley

+Over the course of his research career, Henley studied symmetries in nuclear physics.

 From 1979 to 1987 he was Dean of the College of Arts and Sciences there and Director of the Institute for Theoretical Nuclear Physics in 1990-1991.
 He was Professor Emeritus since 1995.
 He dedicated his retirement to teaching Physics at the University of Washington's Transition School and Early Entrance Program, the Robinson Center for Young Scholars.
-In 2014 at the age of 90 Dr. Henley retired from this position.
+In 2014 at the age of 90 Henley retired from this position.

 In 1979 he was elected a member of the National Academy of Sciences.
 In 1992 he was president of the American Physical Society, where he chaired the Nuclear Physics section from 1979 to 1980.
 In 1989 he received the Tom W. Bonner prize in nuclear physics.
 In 2005 he received an honorary Dr. rer. nat. in physics from the Justus-Liebig-Universität Gießen, Germany.